markproy/bird-classification-workshop/docs/lab2-train-model.md

 ## Step 2 - View the progress of the training

-* Click on training job to view details.
+* On the `Training jobs` console, click on the name of your training job to view the details of the job.
 * Click on `View logs` in the `Monitoring` section towards the bottom of the page of job details.
-* Note that there is an `Output` section just below the `Monitoring` section.
-Once the job is complete, you will see the S3 URI to the model artifacts (the `model.tar.gz` file).
-You may want to copy that URI from the output section when doing Lab 3.
 * Note that it could take a couple of minutes for the training job infrastructure to be instantiated, before the training job is executing and the log files are available for viewing.
-If you try to view the logs before they are created, you may see an error.
+If you try to view the logs before they are created, you may see an error (e.g., `There was an error loading Log Streams.
+Please try again by refreshing this page`).
 Don't be alarmed.
 Simply wait until the training job is truly executing.
 * Pick the latest log stream.
 * You will see logging of progress for each epoch of the training job.
 Pay attention to `Validation-accuracy` in the log output, as it should be steadily increasing.
 If you had more time available, you could increase the number of epochs and see additional accuracy improvements.